s-innovations/AspNet-Identity-AzureTableStorage/README.md

 A implementation for AspNet Identity that uses Azure Table Storage.
 Its a test case for my Table Storage Repository Library

-The project is a test project for a library I wrote.
-Its 4 days of work and properly have some bugs.
+The project is a test project for a library I wrote. https://github.com/s-innovations/azure-table-storage-repository-pattern

+The library was 4 days of work and it properly have some bugs.
 But the idea was to create a abstraction layer for table storage that would make it easy to use table storage and this project was then the test case to find out if it worked or not.
+It took around 2 hours setting up a AspNet UserStore implementation backed with Azure Tables as the backend.

 ```